Top 5 Structural Evaluation Issues & How to Deal with Them

 2. Floor Sloping Issues - Though a sloped floor might be something you think you can live with, some of the issues that can cause them can lead to other problems down the road.
 Foundation issues, deteriorating wood support sills, improperly installed joists or sub-floors, and other issues can all cause a floor to slope or sag.

 3. Compromised Roof Components - When roofs are damaged or altered, this can affect the structural integrity of the roof system.
-Obvious roof problems include visible sagging, cut trusses, and lack of ventilation, which could indicate a compromise of the roof system.
-Because trusses are engineered components, typical building codes specify that repairs or alterations must be designed by a Licensed Professional Engineer like BUSTAMANTE.
+Obvious roof problems include visible sagging, cut trusses, and lack of ventilation.
+Because trusses are engineered components, typical building codes specify that repairs or alterations must be designed by a Licensed Professional Engineer.

 4. Water Infiltration Issues - Our structural engineer will assess whether or not the weather, age, or water infiltration have compromised your home.
 This will help your repair contractor understand what needs to be done.
 We will also look for potential drainage issues.